RUIDOSO IN THE NEWS

 Are you a travel influencer interested in sharing Ruidoso with your audience?
 From invites to welcome packets and press kits, we're happy to provide you with what you need.
 Click here for our contact details.

 Travel media, do you need images to showcase our village in your publication?
 Please make use of the Ruidoso Tourism Department's Digital Asset Library to help tell your story.
 Request access here.
+Please note that our Media Photo Library, showcasing high-resolution professional imagery courtesy of the Ruidoso Tourism Department is for media and editorial use only.

 The festival was low-key and unpretentious, which the folks who made it up the hill appreciated.
 For a smaller festival, Wind Rider spent its money in the right places, delivering two stages both producing incredible sound and lighting. — BULLETMUSIC.NET